 You have to overcome these problems if you want to succeed.
-This is where these 10 conversion rate optimisation strategies will help.
+This is where these 10 conversion rate optimization strategies will help.

 Strategy One: Minimization

 The first strategy is to make your website less busy.
-Research has shown that when your website has less clutter on it, you can direct customers to important call-to-actions and other elements that you want them to see on your website.
+Research has shown that when your website has less clutter, you can direct customers to important call-to-actions and other elements that you want them to see on your website.
 The less distractions, the more visitors that will follow through with actions.